 Lastly, there are some great alternative stroller rental companies out there.
 You can rent from a stroller from these companies so that you can have the stroller from room to park.
 Plus, without the hassle of lugging the stroller in the car or plane on your trip to Disney World.

-- Babierge – Babierge is an a great source for baby equipment rental.
+Baby Quip is a great source for baby equipment rental.
 It is basically like the uber for baby equipment rental.
 So, not only can you get a stroller, but you can also get some fun baby toys for your hotel and pool.
 That will save you on all the stuff you need to pack for your little one anyways.